 Stop 2: Lower Monument Valley

-This is a second loop in Monument Valley that veers off Valley Drive.
-However, this site can only be accessed by tour..
+This is the second loop in Monument Valley that veers off Valley Drive.
+However, this site can only be accessed by tour.
 But this will definitely be worth it because it takes you up close to some of the rock formations and mesas that you would miss if you only did the Valley Drive.

 Day 7: Return to Phoenix